 - If you are a young business owner, check out The Young Entrepreneurs’ Guide to Starting & Growing a Successful Business.

-- If you are a woman who owns a small business, check out these seven loan options
+- If you are a woman who owns a small business, check out our page for Resources For Women-Owned Small Businesses.

-- If you have a poor (or nonexistent) credit history, see NerdWallet’s list of six options for business loans
+- If you have a poor (or nonexistent) credit history, see the SBA’s disclosure of requirements for eligibility where startups may be entited to a small business loan with bad credit.

 As a small business owner, you’ll need a steady influx of capital to keep your business going, but raising said capital isn’t the easiest thing to do, especially when you have so many other things you need to do to keep your business going.
 This article covered many of the options available to you, so hopefully, you’ll be more confident in finding the necessary financial resources for your business.